 “Your eyes should light up when your child enters the room.” – Maya Angelou

 Long before I was a mother this quote informed the kind of mother I wanted to be.
-Maya Angelou was being interviewed by Oprah and these few words had a profound and lasting effect on me.
+Maya Angelou was being interviewed by Oprah and these few words made a profound and lasting impact.
 I was not yet a mother, but the child in me quivered at the depth of their resonance.
-That insatiable yearning to be loved, noticed and wanted touches a deep part of one’s soul.
-To have someone acknowledge it out loud is to have your deepest desires safely validated.
+That insatiable yearning to be loved, noticed and wanted touches a deep part of every child’s soul.
+To have someone acknowledge it out loud is to have our deepest desires safely validated.

 Here is the rest of the quote: